ThokozaniDlomo/Bright-Coffee-Shop-Sales-Analysis/README.md

 ## What I Learned
 - How to perform Exploratory Data Analysis (EDA) using SQL (Databricks).
 - How to visualize insights in Microsoft Excel (Pivot Tables).
-- Project planning and management.
+- How to do project planning and management.
+- How to presentat final project analysis to stakeholders.